 Dual Credit High School Program

-The Dual Credit program at PSC allows college ready high school students to take qualified high school courses and earn both high school and college credit – at the same time.
-The credits you earn are transferrable to PSC as well as other four-year colleges and institutions.
+The Dual Credit program at Prairie State College allows college-ready high school students to take qualified courses and earn both high school and college credit – at the same time.
+The credits you earn are transferable to PSC and other participating colleges and universities.

 Participating High Schools

 College-qualified teachers are teaching courses at the following high schools participating in the Dual Credit Program with PSC: